 Can bundle stems so they’re easier to arrange

 Secures frogs in containers.
 Remove sticky residue with mayonnaise or Goo Gone.

 Any knife with a short blade and good edge can be used to cut stems and carve floral foam.

 Dense, water-absorbent anchor for supporting stems in arrangements

 Supports stems in a grid across the opening of a container.
 Use white or dark floral tape depending on the vessel, and household cellophane for glass.

 One for cutting sticky things like putty and tape; another for ribbon and paper.
 Mark the handles with a Sharpie.

-Modern Mix: Curating Personal Style with Chic & Accessible Finds by Eddie Ross and Jaithan Kocher will be available on September 1, 2015 (Gibbs Smith).
+Modern Mix: Curating Personal Style with Chic & Accessible Finds by Eddie Ross and Jaithan Kocher (Gibbs Smith, 2015) is available wherever books are sold.
 Excerpt reprinted by permission of Gibbs Smith.

 Photos by Bryan E. McCay